codetotti/cloudify-nodecellar-docker-example/README.md

         target: host

-The plugin then starts the container with a pseudo TTY and runs the command `mondod --rest --httpinterface --smallfiles`.
+The plugin then starts the container with a pseudo TTY and runs the command `mongod --rest --httpinterface --smallfiles`.
 Again the ports 27017 and 28017 are mapped to themselves, but you could change them to different mappings if you configured MongoDB to other ports.

 ## Execute the Operations